Skip to main content

 4. Bottom Line

-Keytruda is a type of immunotherapy that helps boost the immune system's response against cancer.
-It may be used to treat many different types of cancer in adults and children and is given by intravenous infusion every three to six weeks.
+Keytruda is an immunotherapy treatment called a checkpoint inhibitor that helps your immune system fight cancer and is used to treat many different types of cancer in adults and children including lung cancer, melanoma (a type of skin cancer), adenocarcinomas, endometrial carcinoma, and triple-negative breast cancer.
+Keytruda is a brand (trade) name for pembrolizumab.
+It is given by intravenous infusion every three to six weeks.
 Rarely, the use of Keytruda results in the immune system attacking healthy tissues and this can cause serious side effects such as pneumonitis, colitis, or hepatitis.
 In some people, the use of Keytruda has resulted in the remission of cancer or significant tumor shrinkage.

 5. Tips